The-CodingSloth/kahoot-god/README.md

 The bot makes educated guesses based on the information it receives.
 It's not guaranteed to always get the right answer, especially if questions require knowledge of images or videos.

+This bot is made for use on a 1440p screen.
+It will not work on any other resolution

 ## Contributions

 Contributions are welcome!
 Please make sure to test your changes thoroughly before submitting a pull request.